NEXT WEEK’S TALK-&-LEARN THEME:

 Subscribe to Patreon to view ALL past recordings.

-Fridays: 7:00 am PST Cut-off date for registering to submit an image.
-An Image Request email will be sent out to those that have opted to submit an image and have been selected.
+Registration closes for those wishing to submit an image for consideration.
+An Image Request email will be sent to participants who have indicated they would like to submit an image and whose work has been selected for review.

-*If you are a subscriber through PATREON, you do not need to register anew every week.
-A link will be emailed to you automatically every Tuesday morning.
-However, as a Patreon, if you wish to submit an image to be SHOWCASED, you will need to register in the form below.
+If you are subscribed through Patreon, you do not need to register each week.
+A meeting link will automatically be emailed to you every Tuesday morning.
+However, if you would like to have an image considered for showcase or critique during the session, you must complete the image submission form below.

-Tuesday Afternoons: registration opens for the following week’s session.
+Registration opens for the following week's Talk & Learn session.

 FREE Talk and Learn Session List